-In this case, a qualified majority of two-thirds of the suffrage expressed is required.
+A qualified majority of two-thirds of the suffrage expressed is required for the adoption of the bill or of the proposal of revision of the Constitution.

 The revision of the Constitution may not be initiated or achieved, in case of the interim of the Presidency of the Republic, of recourse to the emergency powers [pouvoirs de crise] of Article 26 above, or [in case] of infringement of the territorial integrity, as well as during the period which separates the proclamation of the results of the presidential election and the debut of a new presidential mandate.